-- (a) who identifies new candidates, - All of the Company's directors are involved in the search for new directors.
+Corporate Governance Disclosure Requirement The Company's Approach (a) who identifies new candidates, and All of the Company's directors are involved in the search for new directors.
 A new director should have direct experience in the mining business and significant public company experience.
-The nominee must not have a significant conflicting public company association. - (b) the process of identifying new candidates.
+The nominee must not have a significant conflicting public company association. (b) the process of identifying new candidates.
 The Board is responsible for making recommendations on the long-term plan for the composition of the board that takes into consideration the current strengths, skills and experience on the board and the strategic direction of the Company.
 The plan includes: (i) the desired qualifications, demographics, skills and experience for potential directors; (ii) an interview process for potential candidates for board membership; and (iii) a list of future candidates for board membership after taking into account the competencies and skills that the board as a whole should possess, the competencies and skills that the existing directors possess, the competencies and skills of the proposed nominee and the amount of time and resources the proposed nominee can devote as a member of the board.
-In addition, the board is also responsible for making recommendations annually regarding potential nominees for election as members of the board.
+In addition, the Board is also responsible for making recommendations annually regarding potential nominees for election as members of the Board.
 6. Compensation